alexbilbie/alexbilbie.github.com/_posts/2013-12-12-build-apis-you-wont-hate.md

 link: https://leanpub.com/build-apis-you-wont-hate
 ---

-[Phil Sturgeon](http://philsturgeon.co.uk/) is writing a book entity _Build APIs you won't hate_ and I'm helping him as a "technical reviewer".
+[Phil Sturgeon](http://philsturgeon.co.uk/) is writing a book entitled _Build APIs you won't hate_ and I'm helping him as a technical reviewer.

 He's trying to work on a chapter a week and it's starting to shape up nicely.
 Go buy a copy!